 Costa Navarino features two 5-star hotels: The Romanos and The Westin Resort.
 There is a spa, two golf courses, a private beach, indoor and outdoor swimming pools and over 20 restaurants.
 As a holiday destination, it appeals to couples of all ages as well as families with young children.

-We were in Costa Navarino for a long weekend packed with activities, from cycling to spa, from wine tasting to cooking class.
-I would highly recommend booking a stay of at least a whole week.
+I love to squeeze in a long weekend in a sunny and warm destination whenever I get the chance.
+Costa Navarino was wonderful for a long weekend, which we packed with outdoor and indoor activities: from cycling to spa, from wine tasting to a Greek cooking class.
+There is so much to do and see that I would highly recommend booking a stay of at least one week!

 Costa Navarino is not just for people who want to lay on the beach all day long.
 They offer a wide range of outdoor activities and sports such as mountain-biking through wetlands and climbing up the path to Nestor’s Cave.

 Of course, there is golf!
 Costa Navarino offers a world-class golf experience with two 18-hole signature courses.
 The Dunes Course is open to runners in the early morning and in the evening.
 I took advantage of it to go for a 5k run with spectacular sea views.

 My husband and I hired bicycles and cycled to Voidokilia Beach, which was a fantastic way to spend a day outside the resort.

 Costa Navarino opened in 2010, bringing to life a dream project by founder Vassilis Constantakopoulos, known as the ‘Captain’.

 Constantakopoulos spent thirty years working on the development and construction of Costa Navarino, driven by a genuine desire to protect, preserve and promote the region and cultural heritage of Messinia.